 There are two categories under Tier 4:

-- Tier 4 General Student: Also known as Adult Student for those aged 16 years or above.
+- Tier 4 General Student: For those aged 16 years or above.

 Maximum length of stay under the Tier 4 General route is 2 years for courses below degree level (from student’s 18th birthday) and 5 years for courses at or above degree level, subject to certain concessions.
 Please refer to the UKVI website for details.